MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 1. Collect Required Documents:

-• Demand letter in the prescribed format for skill development training or mid-day meal benefits.
+• Demand a letter in the prescribed format for skill development training or mid-day meal benefits.

 • Forms are available on the official Maharashtra BOCW website.